|

 The advanced options — leave these alone.

 You may see extra features in the Advanced options window.
-See the Analog front end settings available in the example at right.
+See the Analog front end settings available in the example above.
 Will you see these?
 It depends on the type of flatbed scanner you use.
 If they are supported by that scanner, as they are by the HP ScanJet 2200c, they will appear.

 However, I found that these aren't really helpful.
 Yes, you can adjust the gain and DC offset of the three color channel amplifiers here.
 But those amplifiers get very noisy with higher gain.
 Leave those at -1 or 0 or whatever their default settings are.
 We will handle the brightness issue with gamma correction.